transferanyfile/peershare-faq/peershare-faq.md

 # Peershare
-Transfer any file you want to anyone you want.
+Securely transfer any file you want to anyone you want.

 ## What is this?
 A simple web application that allows you to share any file from your device, safely and securely with others across the internet.